phuse-org/SENDsanitizer/README.md

 __BW LB OM Domain__

-A Bayesian Regression model were build for each domain of bw, lb and om using MCMCregress function from MCMCpack R package [MCMCpack: Markov Chain Monte Carlo in R](https://doi.org/10.18637/jss.v042.i09).
+A Bayesian Regression model were build for each domain of BW, LB and OM using MCMCregress function from MCMCpack R package [MCMCpack: Markov Chain Monte Carlo in R](https://doi.org/10.18637/jss.v042.i09).
 Numerical Data then generated using this model.

-StudyID, USUBJID, and dates are replaced as previously described within the LB, BW and OM domain.
+STUDYID, USUBJID, and dates are replaced as previously described within the LB, BW and OM domain.

 __MI domain__